Dealerdirect/guides/code-styling/mysql/README.md

 will be updated.
 The where clause MUST NOT be indented.

 The `UPDATE` keyword MUST be followed by the table name that will be affected.
-The `SET` keyword MUST be on the next line and and MUST not be indented.
-Column names should be on separate lines, followed by an equals sign and the new value (all on the same line).
+The `SET` keyword MUST be on the next line and and MUST NOT be indented.
+Column names SHOULD be on separate lines, followed by an equals sign and the new value (all on the same line).
 If only one column will be updated, this MAY be on the same line as the `SET` keyword.